 - Correcting me when I am telling stories

 - Making light of something that I think is important

 - “The look.”
 It may vary from woman to woman, but you all have one.
 Used whenever you disapprove of whatever just happened, whatever was just said, or whatever idea the husband just floated.
 May be followed by verbal elaboration of the disapproval, but 100% effective without the elaboration.
 The longer the marriage, the less need for any verbal elaboration.
 It’s funny to talk about for everyone but the husband who receives it.
 Believe it or not, it’s soul-crushing — at least when it’s a frequent occurrence.

 - Refusing, avoiding, or qualifying your apology when the husband calls you on any of these disrespectful behaviors.
 It doesn’t take very many times of hearing “I’m sorry I said that in front of the kids, but you [reiteration of the original complaint/criticism and/or addition of another].”
-Why seek an apology if it’s only going to net another insult?

 - Keeping “your” finances separate from the “family’s” finances.